FLIP/APIC Fluid Object

-The Domain object is a FLIP (Fluid Implicit Particle) solver for the simulation of fluids.
+The Domain object is a FLIP (Fluid Implicit Particle) and APIC (Affine Particle-in-Cell) solver for the simulation of fluids.

-Note that the Domain object is now used only as a FLIP solver for fluid simulation.
-It is no longer available for smoke and fire simulation, unless you load an older scene which does use the Domain for that purpose.
-Otherwise, for new scenes ExplosiaFX should be used instead.
+Note that this object is now used only as a solver for fluid simulation.
+It is no longer used for smoke and fire simulation.
+For new scenes ExplosiaFX should be used instead.

-For details of how to use the FLIP solver and the XP Material for volume rendering, see the main Volume Rendering page.
+For details of how to use the FLIP/APIC solver see the main Volume Rendering page.

 For the buttons at the bottom of the interface and the 'Groups Affected' tab, please see the 'Common interface elements' page.